PareshRadadiya/Mutual-Buddies/readme.txt

 5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

+= 1.7 =
+* Tweak - Changed text domain from "bmf" to "mutual-buddies"
+* Tweak - Allow the templates directory to be modified via plugins or themes

 = 1.6 =
 * Fix - Link in the members list won't work in case of js error or slow net connectivity